Yaser Abdel Said: Abuse of Amina and Sarah

 According to reports, the girls had stated that their father physically and sexually abused them.
-Amina told authorities she had been penetrated at least once and confirming that their mother knew about the situation but did nothing to stop it.
+Amina told authorities she had been penetrated at least once and confirmed that their mother knew about the situation but did nothing to stop it.

 Said would often spy on his daughters by video or audio-taping them without their knowledge.
 Amina stated she was afraid of using the public telephone "because he [Said] gets in everywhere, he knows everything".
 She also wrote in emails that her father intended to kill her.
 When she was 16, Said took Amina to Egypt allegedly to arrange a marriage for her to a much older friend of his, but Amina rejected the marriage.

 Sarah got an after-school job working in a convenience store.
 Said began video-taping her at work and punished her for smiling too much at the customers.

 Amina began dating a boy named Joseph Moreno, whom she met while taking Taekwondo classes.
 When Said was out of the country, she felt anxious about meeting Moreno, imagining that Said would be watching her with binoculars.
 Amina told Moreno not to call or text her if she sent a code word to him because she was afraid that her father would go through her phone.
 Eventually, Said found a note that she had written to Moreno.
 Amina told him that these notes were to an imaginary boyfriend.
 Said, not trusting Amina, continued his search in order to uncover Amina's relationship.

 Said moved his family 20 mi to a new house in Lewisville, Texas, prompting Amina to make plans to run away with Moreno, get married in Las Vegas, and start a new life.
 Moreno then dropped out of high school in order to earn money, so that he could save up enough money in order to help her leave.
 Moreno also stated that Said "regularly threatened to kill Amina, and she knew he meant it."
 Amina was worried that Moreno would be killed by her father, and she refused to give her father his name while she was beaten, following Said's persistent accusations.

+On December 21, 2007, two weeks prior to her murder, Amina sent an email to her teacher telling her that her and her sister were running away saying her father "made our lives a nightmare” and "He will, without any drama nor doubt, kill us.”